EdilsonFilho/tensor-and-blockchain/README.md

 Thus, depending on the type of anomaly you are looking for, it may be more relevant to look for anomalies in "gas" or "gasPrice".
 We used gas.

-## License
-The Laravel framework is open-sourced software licensed under the MIT license.